U.S. Route 45 in Kentucky: Mayfield bypass

-US 45 Bypass in Mayfield begins at a junction with US 45 on the southwest side of Mayfield and forms a concurrency with Interstate 69 at Exit 21 0.958 mi north of US 45.
-It carries this concurrency for 2.860 mi and ends at a junction with US 45 at Exit 25 of the parkway north of Mayfield.
+US 45 Bypass in Mayfield begins at a junction with US 45 on the southwest side of Mayfield and forms a concurrency with I-69 at exit 21 0.958 mi north of US 45.
+It carries this concurrency for 2.860 mi and ends at a junction with US 45 at exit 25 of the parkway north of Mayfield.
 Since the former Purchase Parkway has been re-designated I-69, US 45 Bypass signs have been removed from the I-69 concurrency, and the north interchange with US 45.

 Paducah business route

 US 45 Business in Paducah begins at an intersection with US 45 in downtown Paducah and travels northeast through town.
 As it nears the Ohio River, it turns to the northwest and ends at a junction with US 45 south of the Brookport Bridge over the Ohio River 4.378 mi from its origin.